cmjpen/yt-japanese-only/README.md

 # YouTube Japanese Only

-Small Chrome extension that hides (dims and marks) YouTube videos whose titles do not contain Japanese characters.
+Small Chrome extension that hides YouTube videos whose titles do not contain Japanese characters.

 ## What it does